Cluster API Provider Linode

 *In Cluster CommunicationIntra Cluster and VPC Traffic

-In order to turn the cilium network policy from audit to enforce mode use the environment variable FW_AUDIT_ONLY=false when generating the cluster.
-This will set the policy-audit-mode on the cilium deployment
+In order to turn the Cilium Host Policies from audit to enforce mode, use the environment variable FW_AUDIT_ONLY=false when generating the cluster.
+This will set the policy-audit-mode on the Cilium deployment.

 apiVersion: "cilium.io/v2"